DevJessParker/reading-notes/designwebpageswithcss.md

-# Design Wep Pages with CSS
+# Design Web Pages with CSS

 Now that we've learned a bit about HTML and what it does, let's learn about CSS, what CSS does, and how it relates to HTML.